Holy Trinity Sloane Street: Present building

 The churchmanship at the time of the opening of the new building might be described as eclectically high, as the liturgy seems to have been drawn from a number of sources and traditions, although at this distance it is hard to gauge what exactly was done.
 After a long period of less symbolic worship, notably under the long tenure (1945–1980) of Alfred Basil Carver and the shorter incumbencies of his successors Phillip Roberts (1980–1987) and Keith Yates (1987–1997), the building has now returned to a liberal Catholic style of worship.

 The church was badly damaged by incendiary bombs in World War II but was restored more or less to its previous appearance by the early 1960s.
 There was then a concerted attempt by the church authorities to close and demolish the building, replacing it with something smaller but this was thwarted by a campaign led by John Betjeman and the Victorian Society.
 The building now houses a thriving congregation built during the ten years under the incumbency (1997–2007) of Michael Eric Marshall, the former Bishop of Woolwich.
 The connection with the world of the fine arts, not only represented in the building and its fittings but also in sponsorship and encouragement of artists and musicians, continued under the Rev. Rob Gillion.
 Trained as an actor, Gillion became Rector late in 2008 but was elected Bishop of Riverina, the extensive diocese in western New South Wales, and moved there in August 2014.
-The current rector is Canon Nicholas Wheeler, who returned to England in 2015 following work in Rio de Janeiro.

 Music

 Holy Trinity has enjoyed a reputation for Anglican church music since its early days.
 A full choir was maintained from the completion of the present building until the 1970s directed by leading church musicians of their time, mentioned below.
 Since 1987, when Keith Yates attempted a revival, choral music has thrived thanks to the efforts of a succession of choirmasters.
 This continued under the vision of Bishop Michael Marshall, Andrew O’Brien (Director of Music 2002–2015) and organist Michael Brough when Holy Trinity Choir was reborn and the music tradition rebuilt.
-As well as a professional octet, the associate choir, conQordia continues to serve the church under the direction of Mike Abrams.
+As well as a professional quartet, occasionally supplemented by choral scholars, the associate choir, conQordia continues to serve the church under the direction of Mike Abrams and Paul Heggs.
 The church also welcomes visiting choirs.